PRE TRIP INFORMATION:

 Return flights from locations such as Vancouver International Airport, Whistler, Seattle, Tofino… and many more, are available.
 Please visit our charter flight page – click here – for options and pricing.

-Premium Performance Apparel
+Premium Performance Apparel and Backpacks

-We have partnered with 7mesh apparel to provide our guides and guests with some of the world’s most specifically and thoughtfully designed mountain bike apparel.
-As a premium performance brand located in the Sea-to-Sky corridor we couldn’t think of a better partner to help elevate our guests experience when it comes to apparel comfort and performance.
-As a valued guest, we can help outfit you with the some of the best apparel for mountain biking available.
+We have partnered with 7mesh apparel and Osprey Packs to provide our guides and guests with some of the world’s most specifically and thoughtfully designed mountain bike apparel and backpacks available.

 Frequently Asked Questions

-- Do I need to carry my own gear?
+Do I need to carry my own gear?

-- Do I need prior mountain bike experience?
+Do I need prior mountain bike experience?